 Free Hearing Services

-Pensioners and eligible Department of Veterans’ Affairs clients are able to access hearing services through the voucher program organised through the Office of Hearing Services nationally.
+Pensioners and eligible Department of Veterans’ Affairs clients are able to access hearing services through the voucher program organised through the Hearing Services Program nationally.

 A voucher is issued to eligible people after they have completed an application form and had it signed by their doctor.